sil-ai/aqua-api/pipelines/scripts/word_alignment/README.md

 ### Output

-A directory containing two files:
+A directory containing:

-`all_in_context.csv`  All possible alignment pairs in the order they appear in `--source` and `target`.

-`all_sorted.csv`  All possible alignment pairs sorted alphabetically with their translation scores.
+`translation_scores.csv`  All possible alignment pairs sorted alphabetically with their translation scores.

 ### Arguments: